KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The HTML widget allows to add customized HTML and CSS code to implement very flexible and customized dynamic elements.
 This widget supports all HTML5 standard tags and CSS3 properties.
-By clicking on the *Add widget* button or icon and then *HTML* you can insert the HTML widget.
+By clicking the *Add widget* button or icon and then *HTML* you can insert the HTML widget.

 For security reasons no custom Javascript code can be added to html tags.
 Every tag considered dangerous will be deleted
 after saving the document.